Kalamojo/IntroDataScience_Final/README.md

 3. What does the battle between PlayStation and Xbox look like?
 Who wins based on popularity and mean meta score and user score?
 4. Can we build a recommendation system from key words in the game description?
 5. Can we predict the genre of a particular game based on key words in the game description

+You can also try our Recommender System application [Release](https://github.com/Kalamojo/IntroDataScience_Final/releases/tag/v1.0.0-gamma).